 Facebook also offers more powerful audience targeting in the form of custom and lookalike audiences.

 Custom audiences allow you to build an audience based on your data.
-This can be data from offline customers or data the Facebook pixel collects from online interactions on your site or Facebook profile.
+This data can be collected from offline customers or from online interactions on your site or Facebook profile by the Facebook pixel.

-Lookalike audiences consist of people that have never interacted with your business.
-You can create these audiences based on your custom audiences or previous site visitors.
+Lookalike audiences consist of people who have never interacted with your business.
+You can create these audiences based on your custom or previous site visitors.

-With a lookalike audience, Facebook will look to find people that are similar to those that you use as the source audience.
+With a lookalike audience, Facebook will look for people similar to those you use as the source audience.

-The thought behind lookalike audiences is that if your business works well with a certain kind of user, it will work well with similar people too.
+The idea behind lookalike audiences is that if your business works well with a certain kind of user, it will also work well with similar people.

 These can be highly effective in growing your customer base after you identify the specific interests of your users.